faraco/python-pixabay/README.md

 ```

+### How to actually use?

+I wrote a few _how to_ articles in the [project wiki](https://github.com/faraco/python-pixabay/wiki).
+Feel free to add more examples or scenarios to the wiki.

 ### Running the test

 > Make sure you set PIXABAY_KEY environment variable with your pixabay api key assigned before running the command below